i-m-hossain/laravel-in-depth/README.md

 - Providing the '-filter' flag to PHP unit allows us to run a specific test
 - Event::fake() stops events from dispatching in our app and allows us to capture and assert event dispatching
 - The json() method allows us to easily perform HTTP requests to our API endpoints

+## PHP Unit test vs Feature test vs E2E test

+- Unit testing is the notion of the testing the smallest units/building block in our app i.e. functions.
+If the building blocks are working, then the app should work(not necessarily true always)

+- Feature testing focuses on the feature and outcome rather than the individual functions, It is more reliable that unit testing but slower

+- End to End testing mocks the end users behaviour and has the highest reliability.
+However, E2E is very hard to implement and very slow

 ## Email
 command to generate an email:
 `php artisan make:mail WelcomeMail`